mingz628/FunGP/README.md

 ---
 ### Introduction

 GPmixture is an ensemble clustering framework that can efficiently identify the latent cluster labels of functional data from a Gaussian process mixture.
+Our approach exploits the independence and Gaussianity of the coefficients in the Karhunen-Loeve expansion of a Gaussian random function.

 ---
 ### Initialisation